Akash-Sgowda/Banking-Analytics-Excel-/README.md

 The dashboards provide a clear overview of key banking metrics, enabling stakeholders to monitor trends, evaluate loan quality, and identify high-risk and high-value segments efficiently.

 # Objectives
-Analyze customer loan data to identify trends and patterns Understand loan purposes and customer borrowing behavior Evaluate loan performance based on grades, verification status, and ownership.
+Analyze customer loan data to identify trends and patterns.
+Understand loan purposes and customer borrowing behavior.
+Evaluate loan performance based on grades, verification status, and ownership.
 Provide insights that support risk assessment and strategic decisions.